Our National Graduate Program gives recent university graduates the opportunities to develop their career.

 - provide advice on legal issues

-- advise on privacy and freedom of information claims for customer compensation, Freedom of Information requests, information release, Ombudsman liaison and privacy
+- advise on privacy and Freedom of Information (FOI) claims for customer compensation, FOI requests, information release, Ombudsman liaison and privacy

-The program offers formal and informal training and development opportunities to help you grow and create a career with unlimited opportunities.
-During our 10 month program you will have the opportunity to take part in a variety of learning including:
+You’ll receive formal and informal training and development opportunities.
+This helps you grow and create a career with unlimited opportunities.
+During our 10 month program you’ll be able to take part in various activities including:

 - Australian Public Service Commission events

-- organising and participating in department wide and graduate specific development activities
+- organising and participating in department wide events

 - strengthen your networking skills